SamyakJasani/TTS/README.md

 # TTS - Text to Speech with Audio & Speed Control

-ChotuTTS is a simple Streamlit web app that converts text to speech using Google Text-to-Speech (gTTS) and lets you choose playback speed.
+TTS is a simple Streamlit web app that converts text to speech using Google Text-to-Speech (gTTS) and lets you choose playback speed.
 Download the generated MP3 file or listen to it directly in the browser.

 ## Features